“To Frank and desert nights, Ava”

 One of the central exhibits features a striking silk satin cape, embroidered with gold thread and brass sequins.
 Ava Gardner wore it in publicity shots for The Barefoot Contessa.

 Perhaps the most surprising thing at the Museum is a gold-plated Derringer pistol.
-On the Puerto Vallarta set of The Night of the Iguana, Director John Huston gave identical guns to the movie’s volatile stars, Ava Gardner, Deborah Kerr, Sue Lyon, and Richard Burton, as well as to producer Ray Stark, and to Elizabeth Taylor, who was there to keep an eye on Burton, her fifth husband, during their first marriage.
+On the Puerto Vallarta set of The Night of the Iguana, Director John Huston gave identical guns to the movie’s volatile stars, Ava Gardner, Deborah Kerr, Sue Lyon, and Richard Burton, as well as to producer Ray Stark, and to Elizabeth Taylor, who was there to keep tabs on Burton.
 Huston included bullets inscribed with cast members’ names, though not his own.
 But he did have the gunpowder removed.

 “the on-again, off-again marriage of the century”